willasaywhat/vcm/README.md

 Project settings are stored in ./.vcm in the project directory

 ## Project Management & File Syncing
-* vcm create - creates a folder with appropriate subfolders and project settings
+* vcm create - creates a project folder with appropriate subfolders and project settings
 * vcm pull - rsyncs from a remote folder to the local project folder
 * vcm push - rsyncs to a remote folder from the local project folder